sentilo/sentilo/docs/platform_testing.rst

 -------------

-To test the API REST services individually, you can also test end-end funcionality with `Postman <https://www.getpostman.com>`__, or if you prefer CLI, via
+To test the API REST services individually, you can also test end-end functionality with `Postman <https://www.getpostman.com>`__, or if you prefer CLI, via
 `Newsman <https://www.getpostman.com/docs/postman/collection_runs/command_line_integration_with_newman>`__:

 ::

-   newman run postman-script.json -e postman-script-env.json --delay-request 2000 --reporters cli,json --reporter-json-export outputfile.json
+   newman run postman-script.json -e postman-script-env.json --delay-request 5000 --reporters cli,json --reporter-json-export outputfile.json

 where files *postman-script.json* and *postman-script-env.json* are
 located in subdirectory